ZacharyCHT/pyRedditScreenshot/readme.md

 3) enter the link to the screenshot into a mongodb along with other cool information like subscribers and active users

 ---
-my mongodb is hard coded right now but that could easily be changed
----
----
 I plan on rewriting the code to make it cleaner at some point and adding error checking
 ---